dionolympia/pern-stack-app/README.md

 ## How to start API server:

--   Navigate to the server directory - "cd \server"
+1. Navigate to the server directory - `cd \server`

--   Start the server - "node index.js"
+2. Start the server - `node index.js`